KSanthanesh/Yoga-Mindfulness/README.md

 - Contact Form Testing

   Contact form was tested to makesure all the relevant information are filled before submitting.
+  ## Bugs
+  I have difficulties in aligning the pictures, by using the information of Youtube, Google and W3 School, managed to resolve the problem.<br>
+  Next problem faced was thank you message did not display when the customer submit the enquiry.
+This problem was resolved with th help of Tutor and Mentor.

   ## Deployment
   Used Gitpod Workspace for coding.
 To preview the browser window need to type "python3 -m http.server" in the terminal window at the bottom.Afterthat, have to do git add for add files or remove files and do git commit for reasoning and do the git push for git hub repositary website.<br>